Soneif/cpsc210_project/README.md

 - Remove grade(s)
 - View all my grades
 - Choose a class and check my grades for said class
-- Calculate the average in each of my classes
+- Calculate the average in any of my classes
-- Calculate my overall average/GPA
+- Calculate my overall average